Flèche indiquant qu'il faut faire délier la page.

 Rigging and Aerial Movement Consultant

-Portrait de Mikhail Zaugolnikov - Régisseur et assistant tirage
+Portrait de Mikhail Zaugolnikov - Régisseur et assistant tirage.
+Originaire du Kazakhstan et citoyen cannadien.

 Mikhail Zaugolnikov